|Nutrition Facts (per serving)|

-Gently sauté onion and celery for 3 to 4 minutes, until onion is softened.
+Gently sauté the onion and celery for 3 to 4 minutes, until the onion is softened.

-Add potato and chopped broccoli, followed by the broth and milk.
-Bring to a boil, then reduce heat, cover, and simmer for 20 minutes, or until vegetables are tender.
+Add the cubed potato, broccoli, broth, and milk.
+Bring to a boil.
+Reduce heat, cover, and simmer for 20 minutes, or until all the vegetables are tender.

 Even if you plan to serve this soup as a stand-alone dish, every creamy dish needs a little crunchy flavor contrast.
-But don't sabotage the low-fat theme by serving traditional bread rolls to dip into the soup or croutons sprinkled on top.
-Instead, choose healthy, low-carb, low-fat sides.
+Here are some ideas:

-You can try sprinkling your serving of soup with a few tablespoons of grated low-fat cheese or 1 ounce of healthy-fat seeds like poppy, pumpkin, sunflower, or flaxseeds.
-The seeds can be raw, roasted or dried and will deliver a healthy dose of fiber and protein along with the healthy fats everyone needs.
+- Top with 1 ounce of healthy-fat seeds like poppy, pumpkin, sunflower, or flaxseeds for a dose of fiber and protein along with healthy fats.